 Add to Your Credit Mix

 Your “credit mix” includes all of the types of accounts you’re paying on, including revolving credit and installment loans.
 An additional credit account in good standing may help your score.
 If you have only loans, try adding a credit account to your mix.
 If you have cards already, consider a credit rebuilder loan.
-These low-interest loans can help people build their credit back with regular payments.
+These low-interest loans can help people rebuild their credit with regular payments.

 Make a Plan and Stick To It!